Cerro Azul (Ecuador volcano): Wildlife

-The species of Galapagos tortoise on the island is Geochelone vicina, this subspecies is dome-shelled and has an overlapping range with the species on the neighbouring Sierra Negra volcano, Geochelone guentheri, which is a saddle-backed tortoise.
+The species of Galapagos tortoise on the island is Geochelone vicina.
+This subspecies is dome-shelled and has an overlapping range with the species on the neighboring Sierra Negra volcano, Geochelone guentheri, which is a saddle-backed tortoise.
 The Cerro Azul tortoises were not affected by the 2008 eruption, although the 1998 eruption did force the National Park authorities to move the tortoises by land and helicopter.
 Other tortoises were killed in that eruption, either from lava or associated fires.